A prescription for projectors to compute helicity amplitudes in D dimensions: A Recap of the Projection Method

 Scattering amplitudes in QFT with Poincar\'e symmetry are multi-linear in the state vectors of the external particles, i.e., proportional to the tensor product of all external polarization vectors, to all loop orders in perturbative calculations, as manifestly shown by the Feynman diagram representations.
 The color structure of QCD amplitudes can be conveniently described using the color-decomposition~\cite{Berends:1987cv,Mangano:1987xk,Mangano:1987kp,Mangano:1988kk,Bern:1990ux} or the color-space formalism of ref.~\cite{Catani:1996vz}.
 QCD amplitudes are thus viewed as abstract vectors in the color space of external colored particles.
 Since projecting QCD amplitudes onto the factorized color space and spin (Lorentz) structures can be done independently of each other, we suppress for ease of notation possible color indices of scattering amplitudes in the following discussions.

-As nicely summarized and exploited in~\cite{Boels:2017gyc,Boels:2018nrr}, every scattering amplitude is a vector in a linear space spanned by a finite set of Lorentz covariant structures, in dimensional regularization at any given perturbative order.
+As nicely summarized and exploited in~\cite{Boels:2017gyc,Boels:2018nrr}, every scattering amplitude in Lorentz-invariant QFT is a vector in a linear space spanned by a finite set of Lorentz covariant structures, in dimensional regularization at any given perturbative order.
 These structures are constrained by physical requirements such as on-shell kinematics and symmetries of the dynamics.
 Scattering amplitudes can thus be written as a linear combination of a set of chosen Lorentz basis structures, where the decomposition coefficients are functions of Lorentz invariants of external kinematics.
 All non-rational dependence of the decomposition coefficients on external kinematics appear via loop integrals.
 This implies the following linear ansatz for a scattering amplitude $\hat{\mathcal{M}}$ at a fixed perturbative order,

-where each form factor $c_n$ is a function of Lorentz invariants of external momenta, and each Lorentz structure $\hat{T}_n$ is multi-linear in the external polarization state vectors.
-In general, $\hat{T}_n$ contains contractions of external gauge bosons' polarization state vectors with either the space-time metric tensor connecting two different polarizations or with external momenta, and contains also products of Dirac matrices sandwiched between external on-shell spinors.
-The Levi-Civita tensor can also occur if the scattering process involves parity-violating vertices.
+where each form factor $c_n$ is a function of Lorentz invariants of external momenta, and each Lorentz structure $\hat{T}_n$ is multi-linear in the external polarization state vectors. $N_P$ denotes the total number of Lorentz structures involved in the Lorentz tensor decomposition.
+In general, $\hat{T}_n$ contains contractions of external gauge bosons' polarization state vectors with either the spacetime-metric tensor connecting two different polarizations or with external momenta, and contains also products of Dirac matrices sandwiched between external on-shell spinors.
+The Levi-Civita tensor can also occur if the scattering process involves parity-violating interactions.
 The complete and linearly independent set of Lorentz structures for $\hat{\mathcal{M}}$ at any given perturbative order depends on its symmetry properties as well as the Lorentz and Dirac algebra in use.

 Note that, as discussed in detail for the four-quark scattering amplitude $q \bar{q} \rightarrow Q\bar{Q}$ in~\cite{Glover:2004si,Abreu:2018jgq}, the complete and linearly independent set of D-dimensional basis structures must in general be enlarged according to the perturbative order at which $q \bar{q} \rightarrow Q\bar{Q}$ is computed, because the Dirac algebra is infinite-dimensional for non-integer dimensions.
 At each perturbative order only a finite number of linearly independent Lorentz structures can appear in an amplitude, as is evident from inspecting the corresponding Feynman diagrams which is a set of finite elements.~\\